shybovycha/shybovycha.github.io/_posts/2017-02-21-speeding-up-algorithms-with-sse.md

 2. perform all the operations needed on those XMM registers
 3. store data from XMMs into usual variables

-To use vector operations, you shall need to have some header files included in your code as well as compiler flags turned on.
+To use vector operations, you shall need to have some header files included in your code, as well as compiler flags, turned on.

 These are header files: